 Some consumers are concerned that drinking softened water will increase the level of sodium in their diet.
 Despite the myth, softening your water will not result in salty-tasting water.
 Sodium bicarbonate, which is different from sodium chloride (table salt), is formed through the water softening process.

 The majority of the sodium in most diets–more than 90 percent–comes from sources such as processed foods and table salt.
 The recommended daily allowance for sodium consumption is 2,400 mg.
-Drinking two quarts of softened water would only add only about 240mg of sodium to your diet.
+Drinking two quarts of softened water would add 160mg to 240mg of sodium to your diet.
 Individuals concerned about sodium in their diet should consult their physician about effective means of reducing overall sodium consumption, which will probably involve diet change.
 It is unlikely that a physician would discourage anyone from drinking softened water.

 Because water softeners are designed to address the problem of hard water and do not remove other water contaminents such as organic matter, many of our water softener customers also use a drinking water system.
 Combining the benefits of a softener and a drinking water sytem are, for many, the best solution to healthy water for your home and your body (see Benefits of Drinking Water Systems).